provider image

 The bottom line

-It may seem like an overwhelming task to keep your child with a food allergy safe while away from home.
-It’s wise to be cautious, but there are steps you can take to minimize your child’s risk of anaphylaxis.
+It may seem like an overwhelming task to keep your child with a food allergy safe while they’re away from home.
+It’s wise to be cautious, and there are steps you can take to minimize your child’s risk of anaphylaxis.
 Communicating with the people in your child’s world can be very helpful.
 Raise awareness about your child’s allergy so others can recognize a reaction and know what steps to take next.
-And when you teach your child how best to stay safe, you will be teaching your child life-long habits to live with their food allergy.
+And, when you teach your child how best to stay safe, you’ll be teaching your child life-long habits to help them live with their food allergy.

 why trust our exports reliability shield